T

 I offer workshops, collective rituals, retreats, and individual sessions.
 You’re welcome to book a free 20-minute call to see if this work is right for you and ask any questions.
 Sliding scale is available for those impacted by economic injustice or the oppression of capitalism.
 Sessions are available in English or Korean.

-New Summer 2025 Series
+Summer 2025 Series (Recordings)

-I’m offering a special 3-part series exploring ancestral connection, spiritual and cultural reclamation, and Korean indigenous cosmology.
+A 3-part series exploring ancestral connection, spiritual and cultural reclamation, and Korean indigenous cosmology.

 If you'd like to hear about future workshops, rituals, or retreats, subscribe for occasional updates and new offerings.